Collection of ‘Shroud of Turin’ Mid Century Photographs & Art Historian Notes

 New total of authentic photographs is now 45.

-I conclude that the photograhs were taken by using a large format camera, and images were photographed directly from art history books, and then, were prints in darkroom, as seen by the information on the edges of the photographs, & by the handwritting in graphite pencil, brief notations on the verso of some of the prints.
+I conclude that the photographs were taken by using a large format camera, and images were photographed directly from art history books, and then, were prints in darkroom, as seen by the information on the edges of the photographs, & by the handwritting in graphite pencil, brief notations on the verso of some of the prints.

 When the collection is seen as a whole, one next to each other, as depicted in the main image, it becomes a large artwork on it’s own; a very unique & spectacular montage depicting the face of ‘Christ after Death’.